-This tiny constellation takes up an area of only 184 square degrees of the southern sky, and can be seen by people located between latitudes +60° and -90°.
-Corvus can be seen by northern hemisphere observers during the winter and spring time from January until May, although it is best seen at around 9 PM (Local Time) during the month of May.
-Look for the Crow perched on the back of Hydra, between Virgo to the northwest, and Crater, almost due east.
+This tiny constellation, which takes up an area of only 184 square degrees of the southern sky, can be seen by people located between latitudes +60° and -90°.
+From the northern hemisphere, Corvus can be seen during the winter and spring time, although it is best seen at around 9 PM (Local Time) during the month of May, while from the southern hemisphere, the constellation appears overhead from April to June.
+Look for the Crow perched on the back of Hydra, between Virgo and its bright star Spica to the northwest, and Crater almost due east.
 Four of the brightest stars in the constellation form a distinctive quadrilateral figure in the sky, which is not difficult to find.

 Although Corvus has no bright stars, its four brightest stars form a distinctive asterism known as THE SAIL (SPICA’S SPANKER), which is made up of Delta, Gamma, Epsilon, and Beta Corvi.
 The two stars Gamma and Delta Corvi serve as pointers to the star Spica, the most luminous star in Virgo, and the 15th most luminous star in the entire sky.

-– Kraz (Beta Corvi) is a G-type yellow giant star located about 140 light years away, and the second most luminous star in the constellation, with an apparent visual magnitude that varies between 2.60, and 2.66.
+– Kraz (Beta Corvi), the constellation’s second most luminous star, is a G-type yellow giant star found about 140 light years away with an apparent visual magnitude of 2.65.
+Being a variable star, however, means that this figure can range from between 2.60, and 2.66.
 Although the star was named “Kraz” comparatively recently, nobody is quite sure who named it thus, or why.
-What is certain though, is that Kraz is at least 160 brighter than the Sun.
+What is known about Kraz, though, is that it is around 206 million years old, and has 16 times the Sun’s radius, 3.7 times its mass, and is at least 160 times brighter.

-– Eta Corvi, an F2 V-class main sequence dwarf with an apparent visual magnitude of 4.31, is the sixth most luminous star in the constellation, but what sets it apart from other stars in Corvus is that like the star Vega in Lyra, it is surrounded by a debris disc.
-However, recent research has revealed the presence of a second debris disc, which is unusual for a star of this size.
+Other stars of interest in Corvus includes the blue-white subgiant Alchiba (Alpha Corvi); the eclipsing binary star VV Corvi; and Eta Corvi, a F2 V-class main sequence dwarf with an apparent visual magnitude of 4.31.
+But what sets Eta Corvi apart from other stars in Corvus is that like the star Vega in Lyra, it is surrounded by a debris disc.
+Furthermore, recent research has revealed the presence of a second debris disc, which is unusual for a star of this size.

-– Antennae Galaxies (NGC 4038/NGC 4039, Caldwell 60/61); Also sometimes known as the Ring Tail, this merger is a member of the NGC 4083 Group, an assembly of galaxies with between 13 and 27 members that fall in both Corvus and the neighbouring constellation Crater.
-The pair of colliding galaxies has a combined apparent visual magnitude of 11.2 from a distance of about 45 million light years away.
-The encounter is estimated to have started about 900 million years ago.
-Around 600 million years ago, the galaxies actually collided and passed through each other, which caused both galaxies to begin ejecting stars about 300 million years ago.
+– Antennae Galaxies (NGC 4038/NGC 4039, Caldwell 60/61) is a pair of colliding galaxies that has a combined apparent visual magnitude of 11.2 from a distance of about 45 million light years away.
+Also known as the Ring Tail, this merger is a member of the NGC 4083 Group, an assembly of galaxies with between 13 and 27 members that fall in both Corvus and the neighbouring constellation Crater.
+The galactic encounter is estimated to have started about 900 million years ago, and around 600 million years ago the galaxies actually collided and passed through each other, which caused both galaxies to begin ejecting stars around 300 million years ago.

-During the past 300 million years the number of ejected stars had grown so large that collectively, they appear as an extension of the pairing that resembles the antennae of an insect, hence the name, Antennae Galaxies.
+During the past 300 million years the number of ejected stars had grown so large that collectively they appear as an extension of the pairing resembling the antennae of an insect, hence the name Antennae Galaxies.
 One such antenna can be seen as the blue, fuzzy area to the right of the curved, pink star forming region in the upper galaxy.
 It is estimated that the merger will be complete in about 400 million years’ time, when the pair will settle down into a large elliptical galaxy.

-The only meteor shower associated with the Crow is the Corvids, which seems to have disappeared after its discovery in 1937 in what is now Namibia.
-In that year, the shower peaked on June 26th, with a maximum rate of 13 meteors per hour.
-This shower has never been observed after 1937, and no trace of it has since been detected even with radio and radar surveys.
+The only active meteor shower currently associated with the constellation is called the Eta Corvids, which was discovered in 2013 when 300 meteors were observed between January 20th and 26th.
+Another meteor shower, the Corvids, seems to have disappeared after its discovery in 1937 in what is now Namibia.
+In that year, the shower peaked on June 26th with a maximum rate of 13 meteors per hour.
+This shower has never been observed after 1937, though, and no trace of it has since been detected even with radio and radar surveys.

 Ptolemy clearly drew heavily on the Babylonian crow constellation MUL.UGA.MUSHEN, which was depicted in Babylonian charts as a bird perching on the tail of a serpent of some sort.
 In Babylonian times, the constellation was linked to Adad, the deity of Rain and Storms, no doubt because in those times, the constellation rose just before the onset of the wet season.